Catullus 16

-Carmen 16 is significant in literary history as an artistic work censored for its obscenity, but also because the poem raises questions about the proper relation of the poet, or his life, to the work.
+Carmen 16 is significant in literary history not only as an artistic work censored for its obscenity, but also because the poem raises questions about the proper relation of the poet, or his life, to the work.

 Subsequent Latin poets referenced the poem not for its invective, but as a work exemplary of freedom of speech and obscene subject matter that challenged the culturally prevalent decorum or moral orthodoxy of the period.
 Ovid, Pliny the Younger, Martial, and Apuleius all invoked the authority of Catullus in asserting that while the poet himself should be a respectable person, his poetry should not be constrained.

 Censored editions

 Several editions of Catullus' works omit the more explicit parts of the poem.
 A noteworthy example is the 1924 Loeb edition: this omits lines 1 and 2 from the English translation, but includes them in the Latin; lines 7–14 are omitted from both Latin and English; a later Loeb edition gives the complete text in both languages.
 Other editions have been published with the explicit words blanked out.

 NPR bleep censored the first line of Catullus 16, both in Latin and English translation in the radiophonic exchange between Guy Raz and Mary Beard in 2009.
 C. H. Sisson writes "the obscenity of Catullus has long been a stumbling block".
 He follows Loeb, omitting poem lines as non-sequitur:

 Thomas Nelson Winter notes: "In the sense that this is the normal language of those to whom he directs the poem, it is not obscene.
 Obscenity, like beauty, is in the eyes of the beholder".